-A calm room is a designated space intentionally structured to help students take a break, defuse anger, and re-center outside of the classroom.
+A calm room is a designated space intentionally structured to help students pause and re-center physically and emotionally outside of the classroom.
 It can be used for prevention to deescalate emotions or anxiety before one gets too overwhelmed.
-A calm room within the school setting can allow adolescents the opportunity to access a variety of tools and techniques to combat anxiety or daily stress.
-In this space, teens should be able to independently gain a sense of safety and grounding to regulate their emotions and mood.
+A calm room within the school setting can allow children the opportunity to access a variety of tools and techniques to combat strong emotions and stress that prevent them from focusing on learning.
+In this space, children can gain a sense of safety, quiet, and grounding to regulate their emotions and mood.
 The goal is to allow a scholar to return to class sooner, ready to learn and engage in relationships in a healthier way.